 20. Who is responsible for the success of the Air Force Junior ROTC program?

 The success of the program in any school depends primarily on the instructor team, but all faculty and school administrators have an important role.
-For instructors, the differences in skill, experience, and grade enable each instructor to relate to the cadets in a different way and are thus complimentary.
-This explains the team effort required for a successful program, and is a factor in determining whether the program will attract the required number and quality of students and, therefore, determine the viability of the program and the tenure of the instructors.
+For instructors, the differences in skill, experience, and grade enable each instructor to relate to the cadets in a different way and are thus, complimentary.
+A team effort is required for a successful program, and is key in determining whether the program will attract the required number and quality of students.
+Therefore, a collaborative effort is imperative to the viability of the program and instructor tenure.

 21. How are applicants evaluated?